paurkedal/ocaml-caqti/README.md

 signature, which is implemented by the database drivers.
 Connection parameters are specified as an URI, which is typically provided at run-time.
-Caqti then loads a driver which can handle the URI, and provides a first-class module which includes the driver API with additional convenience functionality.
+Caqti then loads a driver which can handle the URI, and provides a first-class module which implements the driver API and additional convenience functionality.

-Caqti does not make assumption about the structure of the query language, and only provides the type information needed at the edges of communication between the OCaml code and the database; that is for encoding parameters and decoding returned tuples.
+Caqti does not make assumptions about the structure of the query language, and only provides the type information needed at the edges of communication between the OCaml code and the database; i.e. for encoding parameters and decoding returned tuples.
 It is hoped that this agnostic choice makes it a suitable target for higher level interfaces and code generators.